Chief Information Officer

 Information powers our business.
 We are looking for a strong technology leader who will protect our data, contribute to its accuracy and support business innovations.

-KPERS provides disability and death benefits to protect public employees while they are still working, and guarantees them a lifetime benefit when they retire.
-Our membership includes people from all walks of life in a variety of jobs with one thing in common – serving Kansans.
-The fiduciary standard is our guiding principle and driving force.
-That means we put the interest of our members first and foremost and are committed to providing them the best possible service.
+The Kansas Public Employees Retirement System provides retirement and other benefits to most Kansas public employees.
+Our membership includes people from all walks of life in a variety of jobs with one thing in common – serving Kansas.
+We put the interest of our members first and are committed to providing them the best possible service.

 - Health, Dental, & Life Insurance

 - Paid Holidays & Leave

 - Paid Parental Leave

 Graduation from an accredited four-year college or university with a bachelor's degree in information technology, management information services, computer science or a closely related field.
 Experience may be substituted for education as determined relevant by the agency.

 Five (5) years of progressively responsible related experience, including significant management and supervisory experience.
 Education may be substituted for experience as determined relevant by the agency.

 Skills and Abilities

 - Extensive knowledge of information technology and data and voice communications systems.